Asset Protection (“AP”) is the science of making your assets less attractive and less available to creditors and creditors' attorneys.

-We Tie SMLLC Provisions to Your Living Trust
+We Tie LLC Provisions to Your Living Trust

-First, understand that “Single Member” means that there is a single owner of the LLC – your Living Trust (to avoid probate).
+First, understand that your Living Trust will be a member (to avoid probate).

-Second, key provisions in both your Living Trust and the SMLLC Operating Agreement deal with the transfer of power upon cognitive incapacity and death – as Living Trust provisions do so with considerably more detail – we take advantage of that planning and tie the SMLLC to the Living Trust.
+Second, key provisions in both your Living Trust and the LLC Operating Agreement deal with the transfer of power upon cognitive incapacity and death – as Living Trust provisions do so with considerably more detail – we take advantage of that planning and tie the LLC to the Living Trust.

 We want “Manager” managed for asset protection and other reasons.
 That means you would be the manager but not a member (owner), your Living Trust is.

-A Manager managed SMLLC adds another layer of sophistication.
+A Manager managed LLC adds another layer of sophistication.
 It provides more “separateness.”

-The Manager managed structure works perfectly for having your Living Trust own the SMLLC and you be Manager of the SMLLC.
+The Manager managed structure works perfectly for having your Living Trust as the primray owner of the LLC and you be Manager of the LLC.